National Establishing Teachers' Committee

 Luke is in his fifth year of teaching at Southland Girls High School in Invercargill, teaching in digital technology, food technology and mathematics.
 He is currently the secretary of the PPTA’s Southland Region and has been involved in the PPTA since early in his teaching career.
 Luke is part of the committee because he found support from experienced teachers in the union valuable in his first years teaching and he wants to help the next lot of new teachers.

-Stephanie is in her fifth year of teaching at Pukekohe High School, teaching English and Media Studies.
+Stephanie is in her fifth year of teaching at Rosehill College, teaching English and Media Studies.
 While she has held a NETs representative position for branch and region in the past, Stephanie is branch secretary for her school as well as regional secretary for Counties-Manukau.
 She joined this committee in the hope of finding ways to support establishing teachers so that they better understand their rights at work and feel more supported so that they stay in the profession longer.